w3c/sustyweb/README.md

 The structure of the API is identical to that of the specification in its numbering scheme:

 `category[1][0].guideline = "Undertake Systemic Impacts Mapping"`

+---

+## Test Suite

+We have a (draft) [Test Suite](https://github.com/w3c/sustyweb/tree/main/drafts/test-suite) which is used to showcase machine testability for the Web Sustainability Guidelines.
+The template structure for the file uses common W3C conventions for test cases in order to maintain interoperability for tooling that wish to align our work with their own.

+Key concepts of note include:
+- Each title element contains a short identifier for the test.
+- The rel="author" link element contains details of who created that test.
+- The rel="help" link element links to the WSG guideline it relates to.
+- The name="flags" meta element identifies any requirements the test may have such as an external file (**asset**), scripting (**javascript**), user-involvement (**interaction**), or if its trying to disprove something (**invalid**).
+- The name="assert" meta tag explains which **STAR** technique it relates to by title.
+- The conditions of passing are what requirements are necessary to pass the technique (and thus the success criteria).